-Here is summary of many great TFSA benefits:
+Here is summary of many great account benefits:

-- Capital gains and other investment income earned inside a TFSA are not taxed.
+- Capital gains and other investment income earned inside the account are not taxed.

 - Withdrawals from the account are tax-free.

 - Neither income earned within a TFSA nor withdrawals from it affect eligibility for federal income-tested benefits and credits, like future Old Age Security (OAS) income.

 - Anything you withdraw can be re-contributed in a following year, in addition to that year’s contribution limit.

-- The annual contribution limit is indexed to inflation in $500 increments.
+- The annual contribution limit is indexed to inflation in $500 increments, that happened recently!